jayantur13/jayantur13/README.md

 </p>

 <p align="center" text-align: justify>
-<samp>I am <b>Jayant Navrange</b> from India.I work in different technologies and like to watch anime,movies,tv series and play video games when I'm free.I had published some apps,watch this space <a href="https://play.google.com/store/apps/developer?id=InfernoTech">Google PlayStore</a>.Thanks for visiting.Connect with me using 👇
+<samp>I am <b>Jayant Navrange</b> from India.I work in different technologies and like to watch anime,movies,tv series and play video games when I'm free.I've published some apps,watch this space <a href="https://play.google.com/store/apps/developer?id=InfernoTech">Google PlayStore</a>.Thanks for visiting.You can connect with me 👇
 </samp>
 </p>